anabelcurry/bacon/README.md

 ### Getting Started

-Run `git clone https://github.com/anabelocurry/bacon.git && cd codeceptjs-examples && npm install` This will clone the repository, download codeceptjs, and install node package manager
+Run `git clone https://github.com/anabelocurry/bacon.git && cd bacon && npm install` This will clone the repository, download codeceptjs, navigate your terminal to the new repository folder and install node package manager locally

 ### Running Tests Locally